rldai/project-euler-hints-python/README.md

 ## How to Run it

 Some of these programs import the math module, but that's it.
-Otherwise, simply copy + paste the code blocks into something that accepts Python code.
+Since math is built in, there should be nothing to download.
+Simply copy + paste the code blocks into something that accepts Python code.
 Files are in md because they have to be spoiler tagged.
 Unfortunately, that means the code loses all the color-coding that happens when you use .py.
 Sorry.

 ## The Future

 In the future, I plan to add all 100 solutions.
-I've already finished a lot (but not all) 100 solutions, but I still need to rework them, add comments, and put them in the walkthrough format.
+I've already finished a lot (but not all) of the 100 solutions, but I still need to rework them, add comments, and put them in the walkthrough format.
+Check the general TODO file and the specific TODO file for more information.

 ## Need to Contact Me?